Considered

 1 - Range Of Activities Tracked

-Fitness trackers have come a long way since the days where they just counted your steps.
+Fitness trackers have come a long way since the days when they just counted your steps.

 There are some devices that should be able to track dozens of unique workouts, including things like yoga and pilates.

-If you tend to do multiple sports, running, and workout classes, then try getting a device like a crossfit fitness watch that could track as many exercises as possible [1].
+If you tend to do multiple sports, running, and workout classes, research published by Live Science recommends that you try getting a device like a CrossFit fitness watch that can track as many exercises as possible [1].

 2 - Display And Strap Size